 In GNLU, I was associated with committees that conducted university related activities as well as committees/clubs that involved a lot of social and cultural engagements.
 The quiz club was a particular favourite and continues to be of immense interest.
 All these activities were a good blend of work and fun and helped me stay updated and motivated.

-You pursued your LL.M from University of Leeds.
-What prompted you to choose this university from the plethora of options available?
+What prompted you to choose the University of Leeds from the plethora of options available?

 The decision to do an immediate LL.M was made a long time ago, but, Leeds happened through some serendipitous and some pragmatic engagements.
 When I was a child, I had met a Barrister from Leeds and something about that reputed, old world, charismatic and Anglian intrigue became a part of my system.
 Leeds is one of the oldest and top universities in the UK and when the time came to make applications, it was but a natural choice (The only other university in UK I applied to was Edinburgh).
 Another important thing to remember is your subject of choice and to pick an institution that offers the subject and is reputed in that domain.
 When the offers arrived, I had to make a tough decision between NYU, UCLA, Chicago, Edinburgh, Leeds and Pace and Golden Gate.
 The American universities were expensive and the scholarships afforded by them were far from sufficient.
 I was fresh out of college and determined to get into academia post my Masters and these factors played an important role in my university selection.
 I was very reluctant to take a student loan because I wanted financial mobility after graduation.
 Academia is not really a money making profession yet and I did not want to be stuck in a job just to ensure loan repayment.